US English (US)

 To do so, set the If Unanswered option to "Forward to destination".

-Using the Forward to Destination option, users can route unanswered calls to a call queue, auto attendant, user, or a 10-digit phone number.
+Quick Tip: With the Forward to Destination option, you can route unanswered calls to a call queue, auto attendant, user, or a 10-digit phone number.

-8. Once the Linear Cascade queue has been configured, click Save and then Add.
+8. Once the queue has been configured, click the Next and then Add buttons.

 To ring users of the business, Agents will need to be added to the new Linear Hunt call queue.